-Research suggests it’s common for women to experience musculoskeletal pain during pregnancy.
-A study published in the journal Therapeutic Advances in Musculoskeletal Disease in December 2018 found that 70% of 184 women who gave birth in a hospital reported having low back pain during their pregnancy.
-Overall, 80% reported experiencing back pain, 33% had hand-wrist discomfort and 32% said they endured hip pain, researchers wrote.
+Musculoskeletal pain during pregnancy is common.
+A 2018 study in Therapeutic Advances in Musculoskeletal Disease, for instance, found that 70% of 184 women who gave birth in a hospital reported having low back pain during their pregnancy.
+Overall, 80% of participants reported experiencing more general back pain, and 32% said they endured hip pain.

 What Is Chiropractic Treatment?

-Chiropractors restore motion to restricted joints with an array of adjustments, Brocker says.
+For patients like the woman with PSD, chiropractors can restore motion to restricted joints, Brocker says.
 During an initial visit, a chiropractor typically takes a thorough health history and does a physical exam, paying attention to anything that may be a contraindication to chiropractic care, like a fractured bone or joint dislocation.

 — Talk to your health care provider.